flamenco108/markdown-pandoc-book-template/README.md

 # Markdown book skeleton
-Skeleton files for writing a book using markdown.
-Typora is recommended
+Inspired by other similar projects found on this website, with the difference that the default setting is oriented towards Polish typography.

+A Markdown-based book framework containing a set of scripts that generate multiple formats at once: Markdown, LaTeX, PDF, HTML, EPUB.

-Copy the book-example folder to book
+Copy the `book-example` folder to `book` folder.

 ## Requirements